Motorcycles, cars, trucks, ETC...that I've owned....

 I have had, besides the plates on many of my antiques and short-owned bikes, a few permanent motorcycle license plates: 1SNOBUM; 2SNOBUM.
 I also own XMARINE license plate.
 These plates, and my 4SNOBUM plate on my car, are all from California.

 1993 BMW K1100LT with later style single hatch hinge EML GT2 sidecar.
 Purchased in late 2005 from Al Olme.
 Full EZS conversion on the tug.
-I made a number of modifications, and probably will keep this rig until physically unable to drive it well.
-Penny and I use it for touring and camping.
-A rather full write-up on it is in this website...which will be expanded-upon and moved to a specific page prior to selling it, whenever that is.
+I made a number of modifications.
+Penny and I used it for touring and camping.

 1940 Plymouth 4dr (my first car).
 My dad gave me this car; which had been our family car for a long time.
 I learned a LOT about cars by working on it.
 I especially learned what NOT to do!